goshiphq/goship-cms/content/blog/what-are-the-types-of-freight-carriers.md

 ---
-keywords: freight carriers, types of carriers
+keywords: types of freight carriers, what are the types of freight carriers
 author: GoShip Admin
 title: What Are the Types of Freight Carriers?
 intro: In freight shipping, it can be challenging to understand all the